ml-opensource/android-lib-template/README.md

 This template follows the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format for changelog entries.
 The changelog is stored in the `CHANGELOG.md` file.
-When Draft Release is created, the script `get_changelog.sh` will be executed to update the release notes with the latest changes according to the latest version specified in the `gradle.properties` file.
+When Draft Release is created, the Changelog plugin from Jetbrains to update the release notes with the latest changes according to the latest version specified in the `gradle.properties` file.

 ## Documentation